VeronicaToro/LoRa-model/README.md

 Setting the environment
 =======================

+We recommend using a Python virtual environment to run the code.
+Please follow the instructions using the package manager of your choice: Conda or pip.

 Conda
 -----

-You can easily set the environment using [Conda](https://docs.conda.io/en/latest/).
-Simply run
+To set the environment using [Conda](https://docs.conda.io/en/latest/), simply run the following to create a Conda environment called *lora-env*.

 ```
 conda config --append channels conda-forge
 conda create --name lora-env --file requirements.txt
 ```
-to create a Conda environment called *lora-env*.

 pip
 ---